sadypro/simple_service_deloitte/README.md

 # Simple_service_deloitte

-##### Assignment :
+### Assignment :

-##### Build an API that will use a string as input and does a find and replace for certain words and outputs the result.
+-	Build an API that will use a string as input and does a find and replace for certain words and outputs the result.
 For example: replace Google for Google©.
-##### Example input: 	“We really like the new security features of Google Cloud”.
+-	Example input: 	“We really like the new security features of Google Cloud”.
-##### Expected output: 	“We really like the new security features of Google Cloud©”.
+-	Expected output: 	“We really like the new security features of Google Cloud©”.
-##### The words that need to be replaced are provided below the description of this assignment.
+-	The words that need to be replaced are provided below the description of this assignment.

 ## Methods

-- 1. Using API GateWay + Lambda function ( Serverless Approach ) - Recommended
+### 1. Using API GateWay + Lambda function ( Serverless Approach ) - Recommended
-- 2. Deploy using Docker-compose
+### 2. Deploy using Docker-compose
-- 3. Create Kuberntes Cluster and deploy
+### 3. Create Kuberntes Cluster and deploy

 ### Method 1 : Using API GateWay + Lambda function ( Serverless Approach )

-#### This is the preferred approach to deploy simple api
+#### This is the preferred approach to deploy simple API

 - 1. Install the serverless CLI:   npm install -g serverless
 - 2. cd lamda_function
 - 3. Run : sls deploy --verbose